swiftyfinch/Rugby/Docs/commands-help/shortcuts/cache.md

 │ -g, --targets-as-regex []  * Targets for building as a RegEx pattern.          │
 │ -e, --except []            * Exclude targets from building.                    │
-│ -x, --except-as-regex []   * Exclude targets from building as a RegEx pattern. │ │ -o, --output               * Output mode: fold, multiline, quiet.              │ │ --warmup                   * Warmup cache with this endpoint.                  │
+│ -x, --except-as-regex []   * Exclude targets from building as a RegEx pattern. │ │ -o, --output               * Output mode: fold, multiline, silent, raw.        │ │ --warmup                   * Warmup cache with this endpoint.                  │ ╰────────────────────────────────────────────────────────────────────────────────╯
-╰────────────────────────────────────────────────────────────────────────────────╯
  Flags: